Community Initiatives2025-11-04T18:58:36+00:00

 The Green Door Project

+David has been the President of the Green Door Society since 1999.
 This 1903 heritage house, in the heart of Downtown Duncan, was a labour of love both to save and to restore.
 The entire community banded together in the spring of 1999 – when plans to level the home and turn the site into a parking lot were made public (following the tragic death of its owner and resident, Mary Newman).
 Fundraising efforts of all kinds – from art auction and gala dinner to garage sale and government lobby – gathered cash, supplies, expertise and goodwill.
 But it was a tight race to the deadline of June 30 and the hardworking troupe of local community workers and heritage enthusiasts were at risk of losing the Newman home until an 11th-hour donation by businessman Robert Milman saved the day.
 On July 14, 1999, The Green Door Society was formed – with David Coulson as President of the Board of Directors – and the physical work of restoring this unique structure and its 10,000 square feet of garden space began.
 Improvements made by The Green Door Society and countless volunteers, with David Coulson Design as the primary contractor (donating an estimated $100,000 in labour and design/build expertise), included:

 • new plumbing, wiring, and plaster throughout